GenAI Client 1.1.13-SNAPSHOT API

 Typical workflow

-- Resolve a provider for a model identifier (for example
+- Resolve a provider using a model identifier such as

 Configurator conf = ...;